The Virginia Western Educational Foundation Bright Ideas Innovation Grant Letter of Intent (LOI) process is open August 21, 2023 to November 1, 2023.

 How to Apply

-- Complete the Innovation Grant Application (PDF) (DOCX) and Budget Worksheet (DOCX).
+- Complete the Innovation Grant Application and Budget Worksheet.

 - Secure the required signatures.

-- Submit your application by the deadline to the Educational Foundation.
+- Submit your full application with required signatures by the stated application deadline of March 1st, 2024 to the Educational Foundation.

 Frequently Asked Questions